AnayGondhalekar/Automated-Warehouse-System/README.md

 # Automated-Warehouse-System

-## Repository for the super project -'Automated Warehouse System using AWS and Robotic Arm' for the course EID (ECEN 5053-002)
+## Repository for the Super project -'Automated Warehouse System using Robotic Arm and AWS with Image Processing' for the course EID (ECEN 5053-002) at University of Colorado Boulder

 ### Names of Developers and Students-